Email FacebookTwitterMenu burgerClose thin

 Share

-While many people dream of retiring as soon as possible, others love their jobs and want to work as long as possible.
-Older workers who want to retire at 70 have multiple advantages over others who retire earlier.
-If you’re still working past the traditional retirement age or are considering it, there are a handful of steps you can follow to ensure things go as successfully as possible.
-You may even want to consider working with a financial advisor as you create or modify your retirement plans.
+While many people dream of retiring as soon as possible, others love their jobs and want to keep working.
+Workers who want to retire at 70 have multiple advantages over others who retire earlier.
+If you’re still working past the traditional retirement age, or just considering it, there are a handful of steps you should follow to maximize your chances for success.

 Working until age 70 not only provides income from your employment, it also provides an opportunity to continue contributing to your retirement accounts.
 Since you’re not withdrawing from your accounts, you’re benefiting twice.
 These benefits include the growth of your investments and the additional contributions you’re making.
 The money already in your accounts continues to grow based on market performance.
 And your additional contributions build upon that solid foundation for later years in life.